elalecs/codemod/README.md

 # Basic usage (add a trait to a class)
 ./codemod.phar class:modify path/to/Class.php --trait=TraitName

+# Basic usage (add a trait to a class with import)
+./codemod.phar class:modify path/to/Class.php --trait=TraitName --import=Namespace\\TraitName

 # View all available commands
 ./codemod.phar list
 ```